modelpack/model-spec/docs/spec.md

    packaging content other than OCI image specification.
 2. The model needs to be mounted by the container runtime as [read only volumes based on the OCI Artifacts in Kubernetes 1.31+](https://kubernetes.io/blog/2024/08/16/kubernetes-1-31-image-volume-source/).
-   Container runtimes can only pull OCI artifact that follows the OCI image specification.
+   Container runtimes can only pull OCI artifact that follow the OCI image specification.

 Therefore, the model specification must be defined through the artifact extension based on the [OCI image specification](https://github.com/opencontainers/image-spec/blob/main/spec.md#image-format-specification).
 It can be better compatible with the kubernetes ecosystem.